A History of Ollie’s Trolley & LUMS Restaurants

 Ollie’s Trolley in Louisville

-I walked up to it, just stood there, and took it all in.
+I walked up, stood there, and took it all in.
 I was thinking, who knows if I’ll ever make it back here again?

 A few folks were in line, so John and I joined them.
-It’s pretty tight quarters inside with a menu board located on the farthest right wall when you step inside.
+It’s pretty tight quarters when you step inside with a menu board on the farthest right wall.

 Next to the menu was the order window, and then to the left was the pickup window.
-So I’d say that tops, 6 or 7 folks fit in there comfortably, and that might even be a slight exaggeration.
+So I’d say six or seven folks fit in comfortably, which might even be a slight exaggeration.

-I get my sack of food, and we walk back to our rental.
+I get my food sack, and we walk back to our rental.
 After the first bite of the Ollie Burger, I thought that a lot was going on flavor-wise.
 It was a much larger patty than I expected.
 This sauce could not have been the original version of the Ollie Sauce served in Ollie’s Sandwich Shop.

 My final thoughts on the Ollie Burger are yes, it’s excellent, it’s different, and yes, it’s not for everyone.
 However, the seasoned fries were highly addictive and went well with the spiced-up thousand island-ish Ollie’s Sauce.